RyanS161/RyanS161.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Ryan, and I'm a fourth-year engineering student at the University of Colorado Boulder.
-I am majoring in Computer Science and minoring in Leadership Studies, with an additional certificate in Engineering Leadership.
+My name is Ryan, and I'm pursuing my MSc in Robotics, Systems and Controls at ETH Zürich.
+I'm currently taking courses in planning, perception, and controls.

-At CU, I am currently working on my Senior Thesis under Dr. Christoffer Heckman in the [Autonomous Robotics and Perception Group](https://arpg.github.io/).
-I'm also involved with the Presidents Leadership Class, and the Engineering Leadership Program, where I am a fellow.
-I have also worked as a Teaching Assistant in engineering and computer science.
+I recently graduated from the University of Colorado Boulder, where I studied Computer Science and completed my Senior Thesis under Dr. Christoffer Heckman in the [Autonomous Robotics and Perception Group](https://arpg.github.io/).
+I was also involved with the Presidents Leadership Class, and the Engineering Leadership Program, where I was a fellow.
+I also worked as a Teaching Assistant in engineering and computer science.

-Recently I spent a year at [Company Six](https://www.co6.com/) working on software for autonomous robots for first responders.
-I also spent a summer at [Outrider](https://www.outrider.ai/) working on firmware and test processes for autonomous yard trucks.
+Recently I spent a summer at [Outrider](https://www.outrider.ai/) working on firmware and test processes for autonomous yard trucks.
+I also spent a year at [Company Six](https://www.co6.com/) working on software for autonomous robots for first responders.

-I'm excited to be learning more about robotics and engineering, and if there's a project I can help you with, I'd love to hear from you.
+I love developing my skills in robotics and engineering, and if there's a project I can help you with, I'd love to hear from you.
 Take a look at my resume and my experience to learn more, and feel free to connect with me on LinkedIn.
 Thanks for visiting!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.